ondramie/ab-testing-student-retention/projectSubmission.md

 ##Measuring Standard Deviation

 The analytical estimations of variance for gross and net conversion will suffice since the unit of analysis and the unit of diversion are the same: a cookie -- whereas the analytical estimation of variance for retention will underestimate since the unit of analysis and diversion are not the same: a user-id and a cookie, respectively<sup>[1](#myfootnote1)</sup>.
-Retention variability should be estimated empirically, though A/A testing data for retention was not provided.
+Retention variability should be estimated empirically.
+An empirical estimation of variance can be accomplished through A/A testing.
+No A/A testing data was provided.
 A coarse estimate based on available data was not advised.
 Below is a table of the  analytical estimates.

 |Metric|Analytical Standard Deviation|
 :--- | :---: | :---: | :--: |